bids-standard/bids-specification/pdf_build_src/README.md

 - `pandoc_script.py` - Prepares and runs the final pandoc command through the `build_pdf.sh` script

 - `build_pdf.sh` - Shell script that organizes the directory structure and runs the above two python scripts

+- `check_pandoc_log.py` - Script that checks the pandoc log for warnings that should be raised as errors in the continuous integration services